tjparnell/biotoolbox/trunk/readme.txt

 required, if only because some of the data files can get particularly large, leading to out-of-memory errors with 32-bit Perl.

-No install
-There is no installation script or compilation required.
-The scripts are designed to be run as is from the scripts directory.
-Biotoolbox-specific libraries are included in the lib directory and should be automatically found if the directory structure is maintained.

 Dependencies
 Several different Perl modules are required for specific programs to work.
 To check for these dependencies, run the script 'check_dependencies.pl'